-Supply Line 44-137 is a diameter transmission line in a residential area that runs approximately one mile from Garvey Avenue and Santa Anita Avenue to El Monte Busway (MTA Way) and in the City of El Monte.
-The pipeline is primarily routed across a Class 3 location.
+Supply Line 44-137 is a diameter transmission line in a residential area that runs approximately one mile from Garvey Avenue and Santa Anita Avenue to El Monte Busway (MTA Way) and for the formed across a Class 3 location.
 This report describes the activities associated with the Supply Line 44-137 Replacement Project that consists of the replacement of 1.039 miles of pipeline and bridle assembly valves.
 The specific attributes of this Project are detailed in Table 1 below.
 The total loaded cost of the Project is \$27,620,871.